rust-lang/rfcs/active/XXXX-union-keyword.md

 - `data` and `type` imply that the declaration of full algebraic data types is supported, where as the language construct only supports sum types.
 - `datatype` is too long, and the reasoning for `data` and `type` also hold.
-- As stated before, `enum` causes confusion because the semantics associated with tagged union style enums is extremely different to the semantics associated with the keyword in C. Using the keyword for declaring tagged unions only limited precedent.
+- `enum` causes confusion because using the keyword to declare tagged unions has only a limited precedent (in [Haxe](https://en.wikipedia.org/wiki/Haxe#Enumerated_types), the semantics are very different from those associated with the `enum` keyword in C.

 # Detailed design